adjtomo/seisflows/docs/index.rst

 Perhaps the easiest way to get started is to run a few examples.
 Users with accounts on ``tiger.princeton.edu`` can run a number of ready-to-go test cases following these :doc:`instructions <tiger>`.

-Users without access to ``tiger.princeton.edu`` can download and run an example following the alternate :doc:`instructions <instructions>`.
+Other users can download and run an example following the alternate :doc:`instructions <instructions>`.

 Documentation